IBM/watsonx-genai-lab/docs/lab-2/README.md

 # Create your application which uses LLM to generate information

 The goal of this lab is to show how you can leverage [Generative AI](https://research.ibm.com/blog/what-is-generative-AI) in an application to bring value to the app.
-The application we are going to create is a travel chatbot app and we will use [watsonx Assistant](https://www.ibm.com/products/watsonx-assistant?cm_sp=ibmdev-_-developer-tutorials-_-product) to help simplify making the chatbot.
-For more information on creating chatbots using watsonx Assistant, see [watsonx chatbot lab](https://github.com/IBM/watsonx-chatbot-lab).
-As discussed in lab 1, we will use a [Large Language Model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) to generate the travel information.
+The application we are going to create is a travel chatbot app, and we will use [watsonx Assistant](https://www.ibm.com/products/watsonx-assistant?cm_sp=ibmdev-_-developer-tutorials-_-product) to help simplify making the chatbot.
+For more information on creating chatbots using watsonx Assistant, check out the [watsonx chatbot lab](https://github.com/IBM/watsonx-chatbot-lab).
+As discussed in Lab 1, we will use a [Large Language Model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) to generate the travel information.

 ## Steps

 ### Step 1.
 Obtain the OpenAPI definition of the watsonx.ai generation endpoint

-Before you can add the integration for [watsonx.ai](https://www.ibm.com/products/watsonx-ai) to a watsonx Assistant virtual assistant (to enable LLM to be called from the chatbot), you must download the OpenAPI definition for the watsonx.ai foundation model inferencing service.
-An example definition file is available in the [Assistant toolkit](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/extensions/starter-kits/language-model-watsonx) GitHub repository.
-For this workshop, you use a version that is modified with the addition of support for the `decode_method` parameter of the API.
+Before you can add the integration between [watsonx.ai](https://www.ibm.com/products/watsonx-ai) and watsonx Assistant virtual assistant to enable a LLM to be called from the chatbot, you must use an OpenAPI definition for the watsonx.ai foundation model inferencing service.
+An example definition file is available in the [Assistant toolkit](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/starter-kits/language-model-watsonx/watsonx-openapi.json) GitHub repository.
+However, for this workshop, you'll use a version that is modified with additional support for the `decode_method` parameter of the API.
 Download this version of the [watsonx-openapi.json](files/watsonx-openapi.json) file to your workstation.

 **Note:** `servers.url` property should be set to the same IBM Cloud region as where your watsonx.ai and watsonx Assistant are deployed to.